circuitdao/docs/docs/technical-manual/recharge-auction.md

 ![Recharge auction launch](./../../static/img/Recharge_auction_launch_coin_spends_diagram.png)

 To launch a Recharge Auction, first a Recharge Auction Launcher coin must be created.
 The Launcher coin is the eve coin of the Recharge Auction and has an enforced eve state and amount.
-The Launcher coin is then spent by launch operation, which confirms with Statutes that it is permitted to be executed.
+The Launcher coin is then spent by the launch operation, which confirms with Statutes that it is permitted to be executed.

 Launching a Recharge Auction sets the ```LAUNCHER_ID``` curried arg to the Launcher coin's coin ID.
 The child coin of a Recharge Auction Launcher coin is a Recharge Auction Stand-by coin.